If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Benefits of Indoor Plants Icon

-• Creates cleaner air: NASA found that plant leaves and roots remove toxic vapors.
-It further showed that low levels of formaldehyde and carbon monoxide were removed by plant leaves alone (4).
+• Cleaner air: NASA’s data showed that plant leaves and roots remove toxic vapors.
+They specifically noted that leaves alone could lower levels of formaldehyde and carbon monoxide (4).

 Best Air Cleaning Plants for the Home